howsoai/howso-docs/source/user_guide/installing.rst

 .. code-block:: bash

-    verify_diveplane_install
+    verify_howso_install

 Time Zone Data
 --------------

-If the ``verify_diveplane_install`` command fails due to missing time zone data on the operating system you are using, you can download the requisite **data only distribution** at `iana.org <https://www.iana.org/time-zones>`_.
+If the ``verify_howso_install`` command fails due to missing time zone data on the operating system you are using, you can download the requisite **data only distribution** at `iana.org <https://www.iana.org/time-zones>`_.

 Step 1 - Download: